First Taste: The Tasting Menu at P.F. Chang’s

 So P.F.
 Chang’s has opened up shop in Lahore.
 You’re probably wondering what you’re missing out on, even if you’ve already been to one of their other 260 locations — just like I was.
 The short answer?
 Not a whole bunch.
 The long answer?
 I thought you’d never ask.
 Let me walk you through our tasting experience.

-Charcoal + Gravel was invited to a Media Lunch hosted at P.F.
+Charcoal + Gravel was invited to a food tasting hosted at P.F.
 Chang’s on MM Alam Road, Lahore, last Friday.
 An entire lobby full of the movers and shakers of Lahore’s blogging scene greeted us, and I knew that P.F.
 Chang’s Lahore would have to bring its A-game to the table.
+Though P.F.
+Chang’s Lahore prices itself similar to their international counterparts, this review will ignore price.

 The restaurant screamed Asian funk.
 I’m a big fan of open plans and family style dining anyway, so I’ll definitely say that P.F.
 Chang’s will add a new dimension to Asian dining in Lahore.
 It was decked out, bustling with waitstaff and event organizers.